POLLUTION MATTERS: EXPLORING POLLUTION THROUGH DANCE 3-5

 “I Can…”

-• I can identify different types of temperature and forms of moisture.
+• I can identify the three types of rocks: Igneous, sedimentary, and metamorphic.

 Essential Questions